 Jungle trekking and relaxing on a white sand beach are the top activities you can take up in the beautiful city, close to the Thai border.
 It is not permissible to spend a night here so visitors must plan accordingly.
-It boasts a large number of white sand beaches and the Koh Kong Island is unarguably the best Island in the Southeast Asia.
+It boasts a large number of white sandy beaches and the Koh Kong Island is unarguably the best Island in the Southeast Asia.

 Cambodian life is majorly relevant to this prominent waterway, and you have to see it to believe it.
-You can ride a boat across this river and or book a day trip to relax.
-A boat or cruise tour would cost you around $2.50 per head which can vary, depending on the type or size of the tour.
+You can ride a boat across this river or book a day trip to relax.
+A boat or cruise tour may cost you around $2.50 per head which can vary, depending on the type or size of the tour.

 The capital of Cambodia, Phnom Penh has a wild, unkempt vibe to it.
 You can visit this place to feast on the palatable Cambodian Cuisine and a few keynote attractions.
-The location is a backpackers retreat, and one can also stay in a hostel here.
+The location is a backpackers' retreat, and one can also stay in a hostel here.

 Myanmar (formerly Burma) is a Southeast Asian nation of more than 100 ethnic groups, bordering India, Bangladesh, China, Laos, and Thailand.
-Yangon (formerly Rangoon), the country's largest city, is home to bustling markets, numerous parks and lakes, and the towering, gilded Shwedagon Pagoda, which contains Buddhist relics and dates to the 6th century.
+Yangon (formerly Rangoon), the country's largest city, and is home to bustling markets, numerous parks and lakes, and the towering, gilded Shwedagon Pagoda, which contains Buddhist relics and dates to the 6th century.
 Source: Wiki

 Video in 4k about Myanmar from Jacob and Katie Schwarz - best Asian countries to visit